burakdede/hoodie/README.md

 **Hoodie** is a wrapper around the Jersey Client that makes your rest call definitions annotation based and type safe

+**Hoodie** comes handy when you have different services and you share a lot of domain classes (which happens a lot for my case) and do not want to write same http call, auth, parsing and other stuff every time.
+I included some samples in **test** folder for api's like Spotify.

 # Quick Intro

 ## 1 - Define your api calls